Serving Art Educators

 Submitted by Tina Grimes

 A project I did one time was Clay Hands.
 We rolled out slabs and traced around the students' hands and cut them out, then they could move the fingers around, if they wanted to, or just leave the hands flat and smooth out the edges.
 Once the hands were bisque fired I had the students paint them in a way that would tell me something about them.
 One student liked cows so she painted a cow pattern.
 Another liked baseball so he painted his hand to look like a baseball.
 And so on.
-They really had fun with these, and there is the added bonus of having their hand preserved in Versa Clay, so to speak.
+They really had fun with these, and there is the added bonus of having their hand preserved in Moist Clay, so to speak.

-For middle school through high school adaptation, roll our thick slab of Versa Clay.
+For middle school through high school adaptation, roll our thick slab of Moist Clay.
 Cut out hand.
 Shape hand into desired pose.
 Prop up fingers if necessary with wads of newspapers or scraps of clay.
 Build up palm of hand and add knuckles.
 Shape wrist and portion of arm by rolling our and fusing a cylinder of clay.
 Hollow out thickest part of hand and attach to wrist section.
 Tie in art of Rodin - expressive hands.
 Bisque fire - then paint to express "self" - or an emotion.